CiscoVE/FilterBundle/README.md

 A set of filters can consist of built-in filters or filters defined in application level bundles.
 Such a filter must extend AbstractFilter and be defined as a tagged service.
-Tags required are 'name' and 'alias', where tag 'name' must have the value 'cisco.filtertype' and tag 'alias' the name by which the filter type will be used in the configuration.
+Tags required are 'name' and 'alias', where tag 'name' must have the value 'cisco.filter.filtertype' and tag 'alias' the name by which the filter type will be used in the configuration.

 For each element of a filter you can configure a role required to view and/or use that element.
 You can add your own access control mechanisms